blindnet-io/product-management/refs/schemas/prif/RFC-prif.md

 ### Data Capture IDs, Data Capture Fragment IDs, Consent IDs, Rights Request IDs, Demand IDs, Rights Request Respons IDs are Globally Unique

 All of the following identifiers `data-capture-id`, `fragment-id`, `consent-id`, `rights-request-id`, `demand-id`, `rights-response-id` MUST be globally unique and be generated according to the [IETF RFC4122](https://www.rfc-editor.org/rfc/rfc4122.html) in order for the corresponding objects to be easily identifiable across systems.
+The reason for using UUDIs is to allow Systems to independently generate globally unique identifiers while being autonomous from a central entity that would ensure identifier uniqueness.

+Having a public ledger for UUDIs MAY be considered for Consents and Data Captures, but serious implications to Data Subject exposure MUST also be considered.
+However, the design MUST be compatible with building a public decentralised ledger.

 ### Data Categories, Treatment Types, Actions, and Purposes SHOULD be Unambiguous and Complete